AnubisLMS/xv6/README.md

 available.
 When you run this, you should connect to the gdb server.
 Go ahead and try to set up breakpoints and whatnot.

 ## Compiling with Docker (if you want to)
 If you are already a linux power user, you can compile natively with docker.
 You can compile xv6 with docker my running `make docker`.
-That will run an ubunut 18.04 container that will compile xv6.img for you.
+That will run an ubuntu 18.04 container that will compile xv6.img for you.
 I would not recommend relying on this unless you are already profcient with docker.

 ## Dependencies (if you are not on the VM)
 If you are compiling natively, will need to add a plugin to your vscode.
 To install the necessary dependencies for debugging in vscode, press `ctrl p` then enter `ext install webfreak.debug`.